Dave to tape a rare Friday Late Show episode

 Our old friend, Hiram Bullock, 52, died on July 25, 2008.
 Hiram was a guitarist for Late Night with David Letterman from day one until 1984, when he moved on and Sid McGinnis joined the band.
 Although he's been away from the show for 24 years, we have always maintained a link to his personal Web site, where he announced his illness in March.
 Messages are pouring in on his Myspace site.
 The Jazz Network has a nice memorial for him.
 Will Lee has remarks on his site, as well.
 Legendary AFLer Boston Bill pointed out a number of YouTube videos of Hiram's performances.
 Read his obituary in the New York Times.
 We're very sorry to learn of his passing.

-Five Emmy Awards for the Late Show
+Five Emmy Award Nominations for the Late Show

 July 17, 2008

-• Outstanding Variety, Music Or Comedy Series (Late Show producers)
+• Variety, Music Or Comedy Series

 You can download a PDF of all Emmy nominations.